 In conjunction with the lease of the Electric Plant, the Authority consented to the provisions of an agreement between Columbia Borough and the DGS for the purchase and sale of approximately 95% of the electricity generated by the Electric Plant, at established prices through 2033.
-Effective 2024, the Authority may have been required to make deposits to a "clawback" account, for the benefit of DGS, in years that the contracted rate for the purchase of electricity exceeded the market rate.
+Prior to the amendments mentioned below, the Authority may have been required to make deposits to a "clawback" account, for the benefit of DGS, in years that the contracted rate for the purchase of electricity exceeded the market rate.
 The Authority was eligible for credits for years in which the market rate for electricity exceeded the contracted rate, and the SRMC had produced net income insufficient to provide predetermined debt service coverage.
 Effective May 16, 2022, the agreement had significant amendments made to the agreement with DGS.
 The amendment is to provide certainty for electric rates for the last ten years of the term.
-Beginning March 1, 2024 through the end of the term on February 2, 2034, the contracted electric rate, net of all taxes imposed on the sale of electricity. will be \$0.052.
+Beginning March 1, 2024 through the end of the term on February 2, 2034, the contracted electric rate, net of all taxes imposed on the sale of electricity, will be \$0.052/KWh.
 Conditions regarding the "clawback" account and credits related to net operating income were removed as part of the amendment.
 The amendments are estimated to generate a net positive position for the Authority over the balance of the agreement.
-The Authority accrued a reserve of \$-0- and \$250,000 for the potential "clawback" amount due to DGS under the former agreement at December 31, 2022 and 2021, respectively.